The first time I noticed mullioned windows was at my neighbour’s house.

 - Inspect weatherstripping annually and replace damaged seals to maintain energy efficiency.

-- Apply wood stain or paint every three years for protection.
+- Apply wood stain or paint every three years to protect the wood.

-- Check for loose mullion connections and tighten hardware as needed regularly.
+- Check for loose mullion connections and tighten the hardware as needed.

 - Remove condensation immediately to prevent mold growth and wood damage issues.